AlexNeugroschl/JAX_Risk_Engine/docs/concepts/market-simulation.md

 **The numéraire.** Alongside the simulated paths, the model also tracks a money-market account value ("numéraire") that accrues at the simulated short rate of *one* designated base curve (curve index 0).
 This is a standard risk-neutral-pricing bookkeeping device;
-this project's current instrument pricer ([Instruments](04-instruments.md)) doesn't actually use it (it discounts using the yield curve cube directly instead — see that doc for why), but it's part of a faithful CAM reimplementation and is exposed in the output for future use.
+this project's current instrument pricer ([Interest Rate Swaps](../instruments/swaps.md)) doesn't actually use it (it discounts using the yield curve cube directly instead — see that doc for why), but it's part of a faithful CAM reimplementation and is exposed in the output for future use.

 All of this is wrapped in a single `@jax.jit`-compiled function using `jax.lax.scan` to step through time — the JAX idiom for "run this per-step update function T times in a row, efficiently, without a Python-level loop."
-This is a hard requirement from the project's own coding constraints (see the root [README.md](../README.md)'s Technical Constraints section): no ordinary Python `for` loops inside JIT-compiled code.
+This is a hard requirement from the project's own coding constraints (see the root [README.md](../../README.md)'s Technical Constraints section): no ordinary Python `for` loops inside JIT-compiled code.

 ### Phase 3 — Yield curve reconstruction